Ardmore, Oklahoma: Highways

 Ardmore is also home to the junction of US-70 and US-77, SH-142 and SH-199.
 Ardmore is connected to Lake Murray via State Highway 77S.

 Airports

 Ardmore has two general aviation airports, Ardmore Downtown Executive Airport and Ardmore Municipal Airport.
 In the early 1950s, commercial air transportation was provided to the Municipal Airport by Central Airlines.
 Currently, the nearest scheduled air service is available at Will Rogers World Airport in Oklahoma City and Dallas/Fort Worth International Airport, 99 mi north and 95 mi south of Ardmore, respectively.
-Ardmore is linked by rail with the DFW Airport via the Heartland Flyer to Trinity Railway Express connection.
+Ardmore is linked by rail with the DFW Airport via the Heartland Flyer to TexRail connection.

 Rail

 Ardmore has one principal rail line, that being one of the Burlington Northern Santa Fe mainlines running from Fort Worth, Texas to Oklahoma City (also connecting with Kansas City and Chicago), being the route of the current Heartland Flyer passenger rail service.
 This line was formerly part of the Atchison, Topeka and Santa Fe rail network before the merger with Burlington Northern.
 The line dates back to 1887, and the first train arrived on July 28 in that year.
 The company has multiple parallel tracks (5+) running through central Ardmore (MP 450.5), added concomitantly with the rise of the trading status of the city and region throughout the early 1900s.
 There is also a lightly used transverse rail spur from the BNSF line to the Michelin tire plant in west Ardmore, mainly intended for the transport of raw materials to the factory.
 BNSF has given Site Certification to the Ameripointe Logistics Park in Ardmore, meaning the railroad has identified the location as an optimal rail-served site meeting ten economic development criteria, intended to minimize development risks customers may face.